Kilix/selectless/README.md

 ```

 ##### caseSensitiveSearch - boolean
-  Returns if the search is case sensitive in this context.
+  Returns if the search is case sensitive.
   Don't forget that if you use the Async with loadOptions, the case senstive will depend of you and the api your using.
   Default : false

 ##### clearSearchValue - function
-  Clear the search value in the context
+  Clears the search value
   `clearSearchValue()`

 ##### clearOneValue - function
-  Clear the selected value send as a parameter. it use the value of the option to determine which option needs to be unselected.
+  Clear the selected value sent as a parameter.
+It uses the value of the option to determine which option needs to be unselected.
   `clearOneValue: (data: Option) => {}`
   `Option: { label: string, value: any }`